 Water.
 OK, not a food, but it’s so important!
 When it comes to water-dense foods, you can eat your H2O with hydrating foods like watermelon and cucumber.
 Staying hydrated is absolutely essential to optimal hair, skin, and nails, so on top of chugging water, you’ll want to “eat your water” as well.

 Healthy Fats.
 Think: salmon and fatty fish, avocados, walnuts, chia seeds, coconut, grass-fed dairy, and pasture-raised eggs.
-This kind of fat is actually good for you, and an essential macronutrient for you and your growing baby.
+This kind of fat is actually good for you, and an essential macronutrient.
 Plus, it helps nourish your skin and hair, and thanks to those omega-3 fatty acids, it can give you a serious mood boost too to help mitigate any hormonal crankiness.
 “Fat will help give you a really dewy, glowy skin tone,” said Bumpin Blends founder Lisa Mastela, MPH, RD.
 “Fat also makes your hair just so shiny and gorgeous!”

 Biotin (aka B7).
 Alright so fat was a little easier to identify and get your head around, but biotin??
 Where the heck do you get that?!
 It’s easier than you’d think — it’s in a lot of fish, as well as nuts and seeds.
 And since those foods have healthy fats as well, it’s “a double whammy for hair beautification,” said Lisa.
 You’ll also find biotin in eggs, cauliflower, almonds, and sweet potatoes.